felixbeaudry/ZDropping/README.md

 Run `SignalsOfSelection_plot_figS5_figS6.R` to correct selection results for multiple comparisons genome-wide and create manhattanplots to display selection results.

 ## Allele Frequency Change Model
 The final directory, `\alleleFreqModel`, holds scripts to partition change in allele frequencies between years between demographic groups by sex for autosomal and Z-linked loci.
 This analysis is broken down into four steps: 1 - sampling, 2 - simulating error, 3 - bootstrapping, and 4 - plotting.
-This is repeated for the Z and autosomes seperately, given different inheritance patterns, but both are plotted together.
+This is repeated for the Z and autosomes separately, given different inheritance patterns, but both are plotted together.
 These scripts assume a flexible sex ratio; we also ran a model assuming a fixed sex ratio but instead partitioned allele frequency change between years relative to the total number of individuals of each sex.
+Finally, we also repeat the analysis with a LD-pruned dataset.

 #### Step 1 - Sample
 Run `alleleFreqModelA_sample.R` and `alleleFreqModelZ_sample.R` to calculate variance in allele frequencies between years.
 These scripts will also set up the files necessary for the next step.